 Big Data, Big Compute

 Big Data and Big Compute are specialized architecture styles for workloads that fit certain specific profiles.
-Big data divides a very large dataset into chunks, performing paralleling processing across the entire set, for analysis and reporting.
+Big data divides a very large dataset into chunks, performing parallel processing across the entire set, for analysis and reporting.
 Big compute, also called high-performance computing (HPC), makes parallel computations across a large number (thousands) of cores.
 Domains include simulations, modeling, and 3-D rendering.

 Architecture styles as constraints